Email marketing is still one of the most effective ways to reach and engage customers.

 1. Using too many images and large files

-Emails with too many images and large files can take a long time to load, resulting in low engagement rates.
-It’s important to optimize your images and files for email and consider using a file-sharing service like Dropbox or Google Drive for larger files.
+Emails containing numerous images and sizable files may require extended loading times, leading to reduced engagement rates.
+It is crucial to optimize your images and files for email, and for larger files, consider using a file-sharing service such as Dropbox or Google Drive.

 An ideal email file size between 70 KB to 100 KB is a good benchmark to observe when crafting emails that don’t result in lagging and poor customer experience.